 This giant fortress on wheels was the world’s biggest chariot, designed for the sole purpose that is to forced enter a walled city.

 The carriage normally had five floors, connected by ladders, with a total height could reach up to 50 metres.
-A single mobile fortress was able to accommodate hundreds soldiers along with their military weapons and equipments.
+A single mobile fortress was able to accommodate hundreds of soldiers along with their military weapons and equipment.

 It could be wheeled to the city wall and shoot the guards on the top of the wall from the carriage.

 However, in a pre-electronic age, the mobile fortress had a fatal shortcoming.

 During a siege of Chengdu in 1621, the defence army spotted a mobile fortress like a giant monster drawn by a group of cows approaching the wall, thus they used huge hurling machine to bombard the animals with a shower of stones.
 The cows turned around and led the fortress to crash into its own troops.

 Cloud Ladders were designed for attacking troops to mount and seize control of the city wall.

 The first “cloud ladder” is said to be built during the Spring and Autumn era.
-According to The Strategies of the Warring States (战国策), King of Shu planned to attack Kingdom of Song and asked master carpentry Shuban from Kingdom of Lu to build tall landers to break into Song’s capital city.
+According to The Strategies of the Warring States (战国策), King of Shu planned to attack the Kingdom of Song and asked master carpentry Shuban from the Kingdom of Lu to build tall landers to break into Song’s capital city.

 The “cloudy ladder” was formed with three parts: the wheels to make it mobile, the cart as a foundation of the ladder and the ladder.

 In the next 2,000 years, the equipment was frequently used but its efficiency was frequently questioned.
-From Ming Dynasty on, “cloud ladder” as military equipment was abandoned.
+From the Ming Dynasty on, “cloud ladder” as military equipment was abandoned.

-Chinese began using level principle to design tools for civil and military purposes thousands of years ago, which include stone hurling machine.
+Chinese began using the level principle to design tools for civil and military purposes thousands of years ago, which include stone hurling machine.